Indian Rivers and Water Resources MCQ Quiz - Objective Question with Answer for Indian Rivers and Water Resources - Download Free PDF

 Answer (Detailed Solution Below)

-Option 4 : Gulf of aqaba
+Option 4 : Ravi

 Indian Rivers and Water Resources Question 1 Detailed Solution

-• The correct answer is Gulf of aqaba.
+The correct answer is Ravi.

 Key Points